ismartsid/Ring_Oscillator_PUF/README.md

    - Verification test bench for ensuring the correct functionality of the ring_osc module.

 5. **PUF.v:**
-   - Module that combines the RO modules and Counter modules into a single PUF module.
+   - Module that combines the ring_osc module and Counter module into a single PUF module.
    - PUF includes 4 challenge bits for each counter group (8 bits total) and 4 response bits.